lesspass/blog/_posts/2022-12-29-decommissioning-lesspass-database.md

 # Maintenance cost

 Maintain the LessPass service for free has a cost.
-It's a cost in time, in money to pay the server, the software licenses ($315/year).
-I want to reduce those loads to focus on something else.
+It's a cost in time, in money to pay the server and the software licenses.
+It's not so much the financial cost that's the problem.
+It's more the mental burden of having to make changes to keep my users safe and not having the time to do it.

 # Find the motivation